Next: Introduction [Contents][Index]

 instead.

-Next: Transient State, Previous: Defining Suffix and Infix Commands, Up: Defining New Commands [Contents][Index]
+Next: Current Suffix Command, Previous: Defining Suffix and Infix Commands, Up: Defining New Commands [Contents][Index]

 The functions and the variables described below allow suffix commands to access the value of the transient from which they were invoked; which is the value of its infix arguments.
 These variables are set when the user invokes a suffix command that exits the transient, but before actually calling the command.